-Answered By: Lisa Hamilton
+Answered By: Aldo Urquiza

-Last Updated: Jan 04, 2024 Views: 654
+Last Updated: Aug 28, 2024 Views: 738

 You can search for articles on a topic using one of our research databases.
 You will need an active library card in order to access our databases remotely.
 Otherwise, you can access the databases from our Library locations using the Library's public computers or Wi-Fi.
 Here are the steps you will need to follow: